Do all states require court approval to sell a structured settlement? in Tarrant County, Texas

 In Tarrant County, Texas, this process must be handled through the Tarrant County District Courts, which serves as the primary venue for structured settlement transfer approvals in the county.
 The court follows Tex.
 Prop.
 Code Ann. §§ 141.001 to 141.012 and maintains specific local procedures to ensure all transfers comply with both state and county requirements.

-Continuing on, the answer to "Do all states Need court approval to sell a structured settlement? " in Tarrant County is influenced by both the state's legal framework under Tex.
+Continuing on, "Do all states Need court approval to sell a structured settlement? " in Tarrant County follows Tex.

 Prop.
 Code Ann.